 Regional and Radiological Anatomy

 The Voxel-Man 3D-Navigator: Upper Limb is the latest addition to a series of interactive atlases of anatomy and radiology.
-It follows Voxel-Man 3D-Navigators Brain and Skull and Inner Organs.
-The program is based on a high resolution realistic digital body model that was derived from the cross-sectional images of the Visible Human Project.
-It contains approximately 320 three-dimensional anatomical objects of the arm and the hand including bones, muscles, arteries, and nerves, as well as tendons and ligaments.
+The program is based on a high resolution digital body model that was derived from the cross-sectional images of the Visible Human Project.
+It contains approximately 320 three-dimensional anatomical objects of the shoulder, arm and hand including bones, muscles, arteries, nerves, tendons and ligaments.

 - Unlike books or traditional multimedia programs, it allows interactive exploration of a detailed three-dimensional anatomical model.
 Each structure is labelled and described- and can thus be interrogated directly on the screen.
 In this way, the advantages of dealing with real anatomy are combined with the advantages of learning from a book.